pol-sb/cognitive-episode/README.md

 - **energy_boltzmann** finds the minimal energy molecule from a given set of results and calculates their proportions in an equilibrium following a Boltzmann distribution.

+- **energy_difference** finds the difference between energies from a given set of results calculated at vacuum and water.

 - **obminimize** is a small testing script which uses open babel empirical energy minimization methods in an attempt to find the lowest energy conformer of a molecule, although it is not always useful because the empirical methods cannot consider some long range interactions present in our set of molecules.